alle0017/sticker/README.md

 # sticker 🦙
-Simple html template engine for component syntax and web-component library not based on jsx.
+Simple html template engine for component syntax and web-component library called spiderweb not based on jsx.
 I suggest to use "inline html" on vs code as extension, to improve dev experience.

 # WHY STICKER?